jhdrn/myra/README.md

 ## Disclaimer
 This project is currently in alpha stage.
 There are bugs and it's API might change in future versions.
 Use at your own risk!

-## Requirements
-Myra requires Typescript 2.0 to function properly.
-It is also highly advised that the compiler options `strictNullChecks`, `noImplicitReturns` and `noImplicitAny` are set to true.

 ## Features
 * **Functional:**